Welcome to the Water Resource Recovery Facility

 Projects

-Headworks Improvement Project
+Headworks Improvement

 The headworks systems provide initial treatment to remove debris (screenings) and grit from the water as the first stage of treatment, which prevents damage to downstream equipment and systems.
 The existing headworks consists of three mechanical bar screens, three screw compactors and two grit removal systems including pumps, swirl separator and grit washer.
 The bar screens were installed in 1989 and in 2000 and require frequent repair and rebuilding.
 The grit system was also installed in 2000 and has required pump replacement and rebuilding of the swirl concentrators and washers over time.
-In addition, WWTP staff have observed significant accumulation of grit downstream of the removal system that indicates the efficiency of the grit system is significantly diminished and negatively impacts downstream equipment and systems.
+In addition, accumulation of grit downstream of the removal system indicates the efficiency of the grit system is significantly diminished and negatively impacts downstream equipment and systems.
 The cost and frequency for maintenance of the headworks have increased and parts for the screening systems are no longer available and must be custom fabricated.
 These systems are nearing the end of their useful life and are in need of replacement to ensure effective screenings and grit removal.

 The Headworks Improvement Project includes replacement of the bar screens, grit removal equipment, screening and grit processing equipment, and installation of odor control improvements for the headworks buildings.

-Ultraviolet (UV) Disinfection Replacement Project
+Ultraviolet (UV) Disinfection Replacement

 Commercial Contracting Corporation of Auburn Hills, Michigan is expected to begin construction of the new UV Disinfection System in the Summer of 2024.